 Upon acceptance into a BCA program, you will need to pay a $250 confirmation fee through your online accepted application.
 This fee is non-refundable and reserves your place in the program.
 The fee must be paid in order to access important pre-departure materials and forms.

 Invoices sent directly to students are due prior to departure.
-The full payment due date for fall semester programs in India and New Zealand is 1 June, while all other programs have a payment deadline of 1 July.
+The full payment due date for fall semester program in New Zealand is 1 June, while all other programs have a payment deadline of 1 July.
 For students studying for an academic year starting in the fall, 60% of the total is due by the payment dates listed above with the remainder due by 1 December.
 For students studying for a calendar year starting in the spring, 60% of the total is due by 1 December, with the remainder due by 1 May.
 Full payment due dates for any program starting in the spring is 1 December.
 Summer students will be billed by April 1 and the full payment deadline for all summer programs is 1 May.

 You can pay by personal check, money order or cashier’s check.
 Please, make check payable to Amizade, and send all payments to:

 Please note, BCA charges an administrative fee of $20 for any returned check.
 We will not release your academic transcripts until all fees (including any additional charges for damages or obligations to the overseas university) are paid in full.